kyma-project/website/content/blog-posts/2021-11-04-release-notes-2.0/index.md

 ## Application Connectivity

-### New way to reach registered services!
+### New way to reach registered services

-Kyma 2.0 brings some fresh air to the Application Connector area as well.
+Kyma 2.0 brings some fresh air to the Application Connector area.
 There is now a possibility to call an external registered service without the need of creating ServiceInstances and binding them to the workload.
 Central Application Gateway is a new component responsible for this part.
 Read about how to do that [here](https://github.com/kyma-project/kyma/tree/main/components/central-application-gateway).

 In the future, this will be the default way of creating Application-related flows as Service Catalog will be removed and the option to create ServiceInstances and bindings will go away.
-While we will support already existing flows for some time, we highly recommend that the users try out the new, simplified approach now.
+While we will support the already existing flows for some time, we highly recommend that the users try out the new, simplified approach now.

 ### Application Connector improvements